Master HP FC UL

 COMPLETE GALVANIC SEPARATION

-Master HP FC UL feature an output isolation transformer (delta zig/zag type) on the inverter as part of the inverter circuit inside the UPS cabinet, providing galvanic isolation between the load and the battery with improved versatility in system configuration:
+Master HP FC UL features an output isolation transformer (delta zig/zag type) on the inverter as part of the inverter circuit inside the FC cabinet, providing galvanic isolation between the load and the battery with improved versatility in system configuration, allowing:

-- Complete UPS output galvanic isolation for critical infrastructures from the battery DC power source;
+- Complete FC output galvanic isolation for critical infrastructures from the battery DC power source;

-- No neutral input connection is required at the UPS rectifier input stage;
+- No neutral input connection is required at the rectifier input stage;

-- No effects to the UPS output performance or reduced impact of the inverter power components whilst supplying specific loads; in addition the inverter transformer minimizes the impact of third harmonic disturbances;
+- No effects to the FC output performance or reduced impact of the inverter power components whilst supplying specific loads; in addition the inverter transformer minimizes the impact of third harmonic disturbances, prevents the effects of energy back-feed into the inverter when supplying industrial load applications and can supply unbalanced loads.

 - High inverter short circuit current to clear faults which occur between phase and neutral on load side (up to three times nominal current).

-Output transformer housed within the cabinet which allows for a significant reduction in the footprint and provides space savings.
+Output transformer housed within a cabinet which allows for a significant reduction in the footprint and provides space savings.

 ZERO IMPACT SOURCE